How Air Source heat pumps work

-- In the similar way as Ground Source Heat Pumps heat from the air is absorbed into a fluid which is pumped through a heat exchanger in the heat pump.
+- In the similar way as Ground Source Heat Pumps and pool cleaning service heat from the air is absorbed into a fluid which is pumped through a heat exchanger in the heat pump.

 - Heat is extracted by the refrigeration system and then passed through the heat pump compressor, to concentrate it to a higher temperature that is capable of heating water for your heating and hot water systems.